AdnanBabakan/Easyform/README.md

   $('form#easyform').easyform(inputs);
 });
 ```
-Every json combination of JSON objects will make an input or button ( next we'll talk about ) with some available options which some are mandatory and some are not.
+Every JSON objects will make an input or button ( next we'll talk about ) with some available options which some are mandatory and some are not.
 Available options for every input is like below:

 Row | Name | Value(s) | Description | Default | Mandatory